- Instructions for Form 1120-REIT - Introductory Material

 Alternative tax for REITs with qualified timber gains.

-For tax years beginning in 2016, a REIT with both net capital gain and qualified timber gain (as defined in Section 1201(b)(2)) may apply a 23.8% alternative tax rate to the portion of the REITs taxable income attributable to the qualified timber gain (or, if less, the REIT’s net capital gain for the tax year).
+For tax years beginning in 2017, a REIT with both net capital gain and qualified timber gain (as defined in section 1201(b)(2)) may apply a 23.8% alternative tax rate to the portion of the REIT’s taxable income attributable to the qualified timber gain (or, if less, the REIT’s net capital gain for the tax year).
 The tax is figured on Schedule D (Form 1120), Part IV.
 Enter on Schedule J, line 2a, the tax from Schedule D, Part IV, line 30.
 See the Instructions for Schedule D (Form 1120).

 Taxes are imposed for the failure to meet the requirements of the asset test and/ or gross income test.
 To qualify for relief from the failure to meet these requirements, attach an explanation of why the REIT failed to meet the asset test and/ or gross income test.
 Attach supporting schedules and a statement showing the computation of the amount of tax.
 Also, include a reason why the failure was due to reasonable cause and not willful neglect.
 See sections 856(c)(2), 856(c)(3), and 856(c)(4).